babyfish-ct/kimmer/README.md

 ### 4.2.
 Static implementation

 This framework requires dynamic generation of JVM bytecode, but does not use JDK proxy or CGLIB.

-Instead generate bytecode directly.
+In order to make it as efficient as hand-hardcoding and as clean as hand-hardcoding, it uses ASM to generate bytecode directly.

 1. Avoid reflection, avoid hash map, keep the performance that a static language should have
 2. Avoid complex data structures of data and keep the IDE's debugger simple and clean